SWEN90009-2024/SC-BlueRing/docs/meetings/Team Meetings/05-08 Meeting.md

       - Same as the low-fidelity version
     - **Goal**:
       - Begin UI design
-      - Develop closer to the final version
+      - Develop it closer to the final version
       - Include click-through navigation
       - Use realistic data and images